+Program Timeframe Status Notes Strategic Roadmap State Historic Code for the rehabilitation of historic resources.
+LU-16 Mills Act Program.
+The City shall develop and adopt a California Mills Act Property Tax Abatement Program.
+2017-2019 Ongoing Complete The City Council established the Hayward Mills Act Program on May 3, 2016.
+Information about the program is available on the City's website.
 LU-17 Historic Preservation Resource Center.
 The City shall prepare and maintain a web-based resource center to promote Hayward's local historic resources and to provide resources and incentives to encourage historic preservation.
-2020-2040 Ongoing In Progress The Planning Division has compiled resources to encourage historic preservation and will prepare a webpage and/or handouts for the public in 2023.
+2020-2040 Ongoing In Progress The Planning Division compiled resources to encourage historic preservation and will be preparing several handouts for the public in late 2024.
 LU-18 Alameda County Government Center Area Plan Feasibility Report.
 The City shall coordinate with Alameda County to explore the feasibility of forming a partnership to fund and prepare a master plan or specific plan for the Alameda County Government Center area.
 The City shall submit a feasibility report to the City Council, and additional actions shall be determined based on Council direction.
-2020-2040 Not Started Programs slated for initiation within the 2020-2040 timeframe will begin as they are prioritized by the appropriate department and as staff and financial resources become available.
+2020-2040 Not Started The City has not begun this program.
 M-1 Multimodal LOS and Design Standards.
-The City shall adopt multi-modal Level of Service (LOS) and design standards and a methodology that defines the process for determining which non-vehicular transportation and transit improvements will be implemented.
+The City shall adopt multi-modal (LOS) and design standards and a methodology that defines the process for determining which non-vehicular transportation and transit improvements will be implemented.
 The multimodal LOS program, design standards, and methodology should be consistent with those adopted by the Alameda County Transportation Commission.
 2017-2019 Complete This was presented to City Council for a public hearing and first reading on June 16, 2020, adopted, and was effective beginning in July 2020.
 (Improve Infrastructure (1- 4e "Multimodal Transportation)) M-2 Multimodal LOS Guidelines.
 The City shall update its Traffic Study Preparation Guidelines to reflect the multi-modal Level of Service (LOS) policies, standards, and methodologies and to provide additional flexibility in implementing multimodal transportation improvements.
 2017-2019 Complete The City adopted new local Transportation Impact Assessment Guidelines and standards for requiring local level of service analysis, effective July 2020.
-(Improve Infrastructure (1- 4e "Multimodal Transportation)) M-3 Survey Transportation and Transit Gaps and Barriers.
-The City shall prepare a study to identify existing gaps and barriers in the transportation and transit network.
-Based on the findings from the study, the City shall prepare and submit recommendations to the City Council on a set of priority investments for inclusion in the Capital Improvement Program and/or the Countywide Transportation Plan to address the gaps and barriers.
-2020-2040 Not Started Programs slated for initiation within the 2020-2040 timeframe will begin as they are prioritized by the appropriate department and as staff and financial resources become available.
-(Improve Infrastructure (4, 4b, 4c, 4d, 4e))
+(Improve Infrastructure (1- 4e "Multimodal Transportation))